CHERIoT-Platform/CHERIoT-Platform.github.io/_posts/2024-11-08-navigating-the-ecosystem.markdown

 If you've pulled an update to a repo and builds starts failing with no apparent reason it's worth pulling the latest dev container image and relaunching the dev container.
 You can find the image name to pull in the .devcontainer/devcontainer.json file.

-### Connecting up a Sonata Board
-[From zero to CHERIoT in two minutes with Sonata](https://cheriot.org/fpga/ibex/2024/06/10/sonata-quick-start.html) covers how to extend a dev container to include a Sonata board.
-If you're going to be running any of the examples with console output to also run a terminal emulator such as [picocom](https://linux.die.net/man/8/picocom) or [putty](https://www.putty.org/) on whichever tty / COM port the Sonata board is connected to.

 ### Which Repo do I use ?

 The CHERIoT ecosystem is split across a number of git repositories, and makes extensive used of [submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules) to link them and other external code from other places such as FreeRTOS.